Real time noise and emission measuring by remote sensing

 NEMO is run by a consortium of 18 partners comprising a wealth of expertise, each a leading entity within their field, spread across 10 different European countries.
 The project is coordinated by Fundación CARTIF in Spain.

 Fundación CARTIF is a leading Spanish Applied Research Centre in terms of R&D and technology transfer activities, whose main ambition is to improve competitiveness and create business opportunities through innovative solutions and enhanced processes, systems and products.
-CARTIF has accumulated a wide range of experiences with international projects, made visible in its participation in 58 ongoing international projects – 14 of which are coordinated by Fundación CARTIF itself.
+CARTIF has accumulated a wide range of experiences with international projects, made visible in its participation in: 121 international projects, 36 of them are coordinated by Fundación CARTIF itself.

 CARTIF is the main coordinator in terms of financial, legal and administrative management of the project.
 It will be responsible for the multifunctional barrier development to mitigate noise and emissions.
 This includes working with the real-life demo project in Madrid, installing the multifunctional barrier and monitoring pollutants within the barrier during the demo’s execution.